 (4) “Bill” means a proposed act of the Council.

-(5) “Budget” means the annual budget, including the Local Budget Act and the Federal Portion Budget Request Act, for all activities of all agencies and the Council financed from all existing or proposed resources, including both operating and capital expenditures.
+(5) “Budget” means the annual budget, including the Local Budget Act and the Federal Portion Budget Request Act, for all activities of all agencies and the Council, financed from all existing or proposed resources, including both operating and capital expenditures.

 (6) “Budget of the Council” means the approved budget for the Council.

-(7) “Ceremonial resolution” means an expression of appreciation, an honorarium of limited application, or a declaration of no legal effect.
+(7) “Ceremonial resolution” means an expression of appreciation, an honorarium of limited application, or a declaration of no legal effect, other than a sense of the Council resolution.
 A ceremonial resolution may be adopted only by unanimous consent.

 (8) “Chairman” means the Chairman of the Council of the District of Columbia, as established by section 401 of the Charter (D.C.
 Official Code § 1-204.01).